dtsiedel/Ottify/README.md

 ![alt tag](https://github.com/dtsiedel/Ottify/blob/master/outputs/randos.ott.jpg)

 Future work if I feel like it (probably not):
-    *Fix face image (leftover background, slightly too high) *Add ability to use other faces (face parameter) *Add lookup of images by wikipedia/google search etc
+i.
+Fix face image (leftover background, slightly too high)
+ii.
+Add ability to use other faces (face parameter)
+iii.
+Add lookup of images by wikipedia/google search etc.
+iv.
+Use eye position to orient face when available